 Title IX is a federal law that provides that no person be excluded on the basis of sex from participation in, be denied benefits of, or be subjected to discrimination under any education program or activity.
 Both Title IX and university policy make clear that sexual violence and harassment based on sex is prohibited.
 An individual who believes they have been subjected to sexual violence or harassed on the basis of sex can seek support, including counseling and academic support, from the university.
-If you or someone you know has been harassed on the sexually assaulted, vou find information basis sex or can and resources https://sexualviolenceprevention.asu.edu/fags.
+If you or someone you know has been harassed on the basis sex sexually assaulted. vou can find information and resources https://sexualviolenceprevention.asu.edu/faqs.